tonyly/the_refactory/README.md

 8/1-8/4

 for the user
-  variables on edit (projects & clients)

-  single page (clients & projects) variables on single (projects & clients) delete projects button on single project page (are you sure?)
+  single page (clients) - bug on avatar & map variables on single (clients) delete projects button on single project page (are you sure?)

   wipe/reset/seed data (local & heroku)